It happens to many of us at some point: We hit a wall in our work and aren’t sure of what next steps to take.

 8. Your body says so

 If you keep thinking about quitting or simply exploring what’s out there, don’t ignore those thoughts.
 Instead, try journaling or drawing and reflect on what you’re thinking and when these thoughts emerge.
-Try a focused free write.
 Ask yourself, “What do I think about my current position?” and write nonstop for 10 minutes.
 There’s a lot there.
-Phrases like excited, learning everyday, getting results, making an impact?
+Words like: excited, learning everyday, getting results, making an impact?
 Just right!
 Words like: frustrated, constrained, dead-end, alone, ready for more?
-You’re ready for more.
+Time to move on.
 Fear can keep us from admitting we’re yearning for something different.
 This voice knows what is really going on.
 If you listen carefully, it will let you know too.

 10. You fail the “last day of your life” test too often

-If this were the last day of your life, would you go to this job?
+If today was the last day of your life, would you go to this job?
 You might have a few days where the answer is no, but if you find yourself feeling that way too many days in a row, listen up.
 Steve Jobs used this test every morning and shared it with Stanford graduates in his famous 2005 commencement address.

 See the signs but don’t know what’s next?
 Here’s the good news: What you need to do next is to have some fun.